jimmyodonnell/jimmyodonnell.github.io/bourbon-scores.md

 comments: false
 ---

-This is a plot of the rating/score against price for around 400 bourbon whiskey reviews on thewhiskeyjug.coms.
+This is a plot of the rating/score against price for around 400 bourbon whiskey reviews on [The Whiskey Jug](https://thewhiskeyjug.com).

 {% include html_tooltip.html %}